JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_01.md

 In The Urantia Book I find true teachings for present and future life, to understand the reason for life; but one quote in particular manages to clarify in a simple way why I am here and tells me clearly how to do it.
 <br style="clear:both;"/>

 > Your brief sojourn on Urantia, on this sphere of mortal infancy, is but a link, the very first, in the long chain which is to extend throughout the universes and on through the eternal ages.
 It is not so much what is learned in this first life that is important, but the experience of living it.
 Even the work on this world, though primary, is not nearly as important as the manner of doing it.
-There is no material reward for right living, but there is a deep satisfaction—a consciousness of achievement—which transcends all conceivable material rewards.
-[UB 39:4.13](/en/The_Urantia_Book/39#p4_13)
+There is no material reward for right living, but there is a deep satisfaction—a consciousness of achievement—which transcends all conceivable material rewards. <a id="a192_558"></a>[UB 39:4.13](/en/The_Urantia_Book/39#p4_13)

 Quote 39:4.13 says that it is not so much what I learn, but the experience of living life, being conscious of the way I live it, that matters.
 I am hopeful in understanding that the divine plan does not require special knowledge for life, but rather consciousness of accomplishments in the way I live it.